jon49/blog/content/post/excel_extensions.md

 -   RowsCount: Count total rows in all areas.
 -   Parse: Parse congruent range into an object by row-object arrays.
-    -   This doesnâ€™t necessarily need to be congruent, in the future I may make it so it skips to different areas in the range.
+    -   This doesn’t necessarily need to be congruent, in the future I may make it so it skips to different areas in the range.
 -   ToArray: Copies the elements of the 2D object array row wise to a new array of the specified element type and length.